whitesource-ft/ws-examples/Renovate/README.md

 *  Add GITHUB_COM_TOKEN and RENOVATE_PASSWORD as [Environment variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/)

 ## [GitLab pipelines](https://docs.gitlab.com/ee/ci/pipelines/)
+The gitlab [renovate runner](https://docs.renovatebot.com/getting-started/running/#gitlab-runner) can implemented using the following steps:
-* Set a [Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) as RENOVATE_TOKEN for the bot account (scopes: read_user, api and write_repository).
+* Create a [Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) (PAT) for the runner to use (scopes: read_user, api and write_repository).
+* Create a new project to host the runner (e.g. renovate-runner-host).
+* Add the following variables to [CI/CD Variables](https://docs.gitlab.com/ee/ci/variables/) in the runner project.
+  * GITHUB_COM_TOKEN = a PAT for Github
+  * RENOVATE_TOKEN = a PAT created above for Gitlab
-* Create a new pipeline for the desired project and replace contents with the attached gitlab-ci.yml file.
+* Create a new main pipeline for the desired project and replace contents with the [.gitlab-ci.yml](.gitlab-ci.yml) file in this folder.
-* Add GITHUB_COM_TOKEN and RENOVATE_TOKEN to [CI/CD Variables](https://docs.gitlab.com/ee/ci/variables/).
+* Adjust RENOVATE_EXTRA_FLAGS parameters to indicate what projects Renovate should run against
+  * If you wish for your bot to run against any project which the RENOVATE_TOKEN PAT has access to, but already has been onboarded
+    *  ```--autodiscover=true```
+        * Projects will not receive an onboarding PR with this setting and require a renovate.json or similar config
+    * We recommend you apply an autodiscoverFilter value like the following so that the bot does not run on any stranger's project it gets invited to
+      * ```--autodiscover=true --autodiscover-filter=group1/*```
+        * group1 is the target gitlab project group
+  * If you wish for your bot to run against every project which the RENOVATE_TOKEN PAT has access to, and onboard any projects which don't yet have a config
+    * ```--autodiscover=true --onboarding=true --autodiscover-filter=group1/*```
+    * If you wish to manually specify which projects that your bot runs again, use a space-delimited set of project names
+      * ```--autodiscover-filter=group1/repo5 user3/repo1```
+* Set up a schedule (CI / CD > Schedules) to run Renovate regularly
+  - A good practise is to run it hourly.
+The following runs Renovate on the third minute every hour ```3 * * * *```